-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that resting based on the requirements of the Uniform Guidance.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.
-As required by South Dakota Codified Law 4-11-11, this report and our report on compliance for each major federal program are matters of public record and their distribution is not limited.
+As required by South Dakota Codified Law 4-11-11, this report is a matter of public record and their distribution is not limited.